Society Maintenance Charges Rules in Gujarat

 Residents of this society challenged their maintenance structure, arguing that charging based on plot size was unfair.
 After a long legal battle, the Gujarat High Court ruled that, unless stated otherwise in the society’s by-laws, maintenance should be collected equally from all members.
 This case set an important precedent for societies across the state.

-Non-Occupancy Charges: Extra Costs for Rented Flats
+Non-Occupancy Charges in Gujarat: Extra Costs for Rented Flats

 If you rent out your flat, your society may charge you a non-occupancy fee.
 In some states, this fee is capped at 10% of the service charge, but in Gujarat, it depends on the society’s by-laws.
 If you’re renting your flat, check with your society to know what applies to you.